Menstruation is the term used for the natural monthly cycle in the female body.

 Chanderprabha Vati : 2 tablets twice daily before meals.

-Female Health Support: 1 capsule twice daily with plain water.
+Female Health Support: 1 capsule twice daily.

 When the menstruation has not occurred even when the girl is nearing 16 years of age, it is termed as amenorrhea.
 In simple terms it is the absence of menses.
 It is of two types: